zipscene/common-query/README.md

 }));  // true
 ```

-See the docs directory for full documentation on creating and registering customer operators.
+See the docs directory for full documentation on creating and registering custom operators.